This post may contain affiliate links. For more information, see my disclosure policy.

 But what if blogging isn’t your thing?
 Or what if (like me) your blog doesn’t make enough to equal a full time income just yet?
 There are lots of things you can do but I wanted to share something that I am currently doing to make a bit of extra money.

-I had done a lot of reading on Pinterest to try to find ideas for making money from home.
+I had done a lot of reading on Pinterest to try to find ideas for work from home jobs for introverts.
 There were some good ideas, some not so good ideas and some downright awful ideas.
 Some of the ideas required you to pay for an expensive course, or some other foolishness.
 I didn’t want that.
 I just wanted honest, steady money even if it was just a couple hundred dollars a month to help with bills.

 The Perfect Side Hustle for Introverts